Jessica-Nnebs/event-finder/README.md

 5.pull all code from the original repository

 git pull upstream main

+6. run ` npm install ` to install all the dependencies

+7. run ` npm start ` to launch the react application

 ### Note: pull the lates version of the main repo